Rolls-Royce Corniche: Corniche I (1971–1987)

 The Corniche immediately became a status symbol for celebrities upon its release.
 Paul McCartney, Frank Sinatra and Tom Jones all bought one.
 David Bowie, Michael Caine, Elton John and Dean Martin put their names on two-year-long waiting lists.
 It has been seen in countless films and television shows from Beverly Hills, 90210 to Dynasty, and Dirty Rotten Scoundrels to The Player.

 The Corniche received a mild restyling in the spring of 1977.
-Difference included rack-and-pinion steering, alloy and rubber bumpers, aluminium radiator, oil cooler and a bi-level air conditioning system was added.
+Mechanical differences included rack-and-pinion steering, alloy and rubber bumpers, an aluminium radiator, an oil cooler, and a bi-level air conditioning system.
 Later changes included a modified rear independent suspension in March 1979.
 In March 1981, after the Silver Spirit had gone on sale, the fixed-roof version of the Corniche and its Bentley sister were discontinued.
 For 1985 there were also cosmetic and interior changes.

 Corniche models received Bosch KE/K-Jetronic fuel injection in 1977.
 This engine, called the L410I, produced approximately 240 PS at just above 4,000 rpm for a top speed of 190 km/h.

-The Bentley version was updated in July 1984 with a new name, the Continental, revised and color-coded bumpers, rear view mirrors, a new dash and improvements to the seats.
+The Bentley version was updated in July 1984 with a new name, the Continental.
+It received revised and color-coded bumpers, rear view mirrors, a new dash, and improvements to the seats.

-Production totaled 1090 Rolls-Royce Corniche Saloons, 3239 Rolls-Royce Corniche Convertibles, 69 Bentley Corniche Saloons and 77 Bentley Corniche Convertibles.
+Production totaled 1,090 Rolls-Royce Corniche Saloons, 3,239 Rolls-Royce Corniche Convertibles, 69 Bentley Corniche Saloons and 77 Bentley Corniche Convertibles.

-While the classic lines of the Corniche remains a symbol of wealth, Jeremy Clarkson mocked James May's Corniche as "just a Ford Zephyr with a chrome nose" during a Top Gear competition between his Mercedes 600 Grosser and May's 1972 Corniche I.
+While the classic styling of the Corniche remains a symbol of wealth, Jeremy Clarkson mocked James May's Corniche as "just a Ford Zephyr with a chrome nose" during a 2009 Top Gear competition between his Mercedes 600 Grosser and May's 1972 Corniche I.